cedarmora/circlesquare/README.md

 My solution to the HackerRank "A Circle and a Square" competition: https://www.hackerrank.com/contests/w29/challenges/a-circle-and-a-square

+### Code location
+You can find the main code in the folder "A Circle and a Square", under A Circle and a Square.cpp.

 ## Problem description
 From the site:
 > In this challenge, you must implement part of a raster graphics editor that takes the coordinates of a circle and a square as input and draws them as filled-in shapes on a rectangular canvas.